1 Person Dies After Southwest Jet With Engine Trouble Makes Emergency Landing

 "We just got the mask on, and as soon as we landed we were thankful.
 The pilots did a great job, the crew did a great job, got us down in Philly."

 Southwest Airlines said it is "in the process of gathering more information" and did not immediately indicate what caused the trouble.
-The FAA says it is investigating the incident, which will be led by the National Transportation Safety Board.
+The FAA says it is investigating the incident, which will be led by the NTSB.

+Sumwalt, the NTSB Chairman, said that the federal agency is deploying a "go team" to conduct an "extensive investigation."
+He says that the flight recorders have been secured from the plane, and the investigators expect to receive a preliminary readout this evening.
+The engine will be shipped off-site for inspection, he said.

 The flight tracker FlightAware shows that the plane took off from New York's LaGuardia Airport at 10:27 a.m.
 ET, then suddenly turned sharply toward Philadelphia, where it landed at 11:23 a.m.